pumbas600/Network/README.md

   > Requires pygame to work.
 Installation instructions can be found: [here](https://www.pygame.org/wiki/GettingStarted)

 ## Files:

+    These could just as easily be combined into one single file, however, I specifically seperated them so that I could test Python's pickling.

   - Level Creator:

     >Creates the network and then saves it as a .lvl file which